uofajillian/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_html_component.rst

    want in the **URL** field.

    .. image:: ../../../shared/building_and_running_chapters/Images/HTML_Insert-EditLink_Website.png
-    :alt: Image of the Insert link dialog box
+    :alt: An image of of the Insert link dialog box with a link to edx.org and the link text edX Website.
+    :width: 400

 #.
 If you want the link to open in a new window, select the drop-down arrow
    next to the **Target** field, and then select **New Window**.
 If not, you